apereo/apereo.github.io/_posts/cas/2017-02-02-cas51-authn-handlers.md

 }
 ```

+## Step 3: Register Configuration

 Now that we have properly created and registered our handler with the CAS authentication machinery, we just need to ensure that CAS is able to pick up our special configuration.
 To do so, create a `src/main/resource/META-INF/spring.factories` file and reference the configuration class in it as such:

 ```properties
 org.springframework.boot.autoconfigure.EnableAutoConfiguration=com.example.cas.MyAuthenticationEventExecutionPlanConfiguration
 ```

+Note that the configuration registration is not of CAS doing.
+It's a mechanism provided to CAS via [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html)
+and it's an efficient way to pick up and register components into the runtime application context without the additional overhead of component-scanning and such.

 ### Review